Feeling Misled After Joining: How Can I Leave Without Serving a Full Month's Notice?

 charu-asthana

-Now, the fact is I signed the offer-cum—appointment letter but I am not comfortable working with this company after spending 3-4 days.
+Now, the fact is I signed the offer-cum-appointment letter, but I am not comfortable working with this company after spending 3-4 days.
+Even my work profile is not exactly as I was told.

-As per the letter I am on 6 months probation but still have to give a month’s notice if I leave.
+As per the letter, I am on 6 months probation but still have to give a month’s notice if I leave.

 Please suggest a solution that could save me from spending an entire month here?